openbullet/OpenBullet2/RuriLib.Parallelization/README.md

             await parallelizer.Start();

-            // It's important to always pass a cancellation token so the user can cancel the work var cts = new CancellationTokenSource();
+            // It's important to always pass a cancellation token to avoid waiting forever if something goes wrong! var cts = new CancellationTokenSource();
             cts.CancelAfter(10000);